Mahoosuc Notch: Hiking the A.T.’s Longest Mile — and Then Some

 As we set out from the Grafton Notch trailhead, I have the thought that hiking is a lot like climbing into a time machine.
 According to the 1921 edition of AMC’s White Mountain Guide, “The Mahoosuc Range Trail was cleared by the Department of Trails in the years 1918–1921 from Shelburne to Old Speck.”
 How simple the job sounds, as read from a guidebook.
 And 5 miles in, on my first-day legs, I can envision the trail cutting being a relatively easy feat.

-By 1918, many trails in the western White Mountains had already been cut; as this issue of AMC Outdoors celebrates, the year marked the federal designation of the national forest.
+By 1918, many trails in the western White Mountains had already been cut and the year marked the federal designation of the national forest.
 In New Hampshire, systems were in place, and land managers had an understanding of the terrain.

 The Mahoosucs were another story entirely.